jake-yukich/books/README.md

 2. `Do Androids Dream of Electric Sheep?` | `Philip K. Dick` | `✅ 20250111` | `224 pages`

-> Ruined by Ridley Scott.
+> This book was ruined by Ridley Scott.

 3. `CLOG x Artificial Intelligence` | `multiple` | `✅ 20250119` | `180 pages`

 4. `The Death of Ivan Ilyich` | `Leo Tolstoy` | `✅ 20250201` | `53 pages`

-> Tolstoy's novella is dark and dense.
-I found that while the prose certainly had its moments, overall it was a bit too thick and redundant for my liking.
-The message is, however, as salient today as it ever was.
-Would not recommend reading while experiencing health issues.
+> Tolstoy's masterpiece is dark and dense.
 Hypochondriacs beware.

 5. `Martyr!` | `Kaveh Akbar`